Here We Come (song)

-"Here We Come" is a song by American producer/rapper Timbaland.
-It features frequent collaborators Missy Elliott and Magoo and serves as the lead single for Timbaland's solo debut album, Tim's Bio: Life from da Bassment (1998).
-The song also features background vocals by Playa and Darryl Pearson.
-While the song charted and was released via radio airplay on November 17, 1998, it was not granted a physical release in the United States until March 2, 1999; and on October 5, 1999 for Germany.
+"Here We Come" is a song by American producer and rapper Timbaland.
+It features frequent collaborators Missy "Misdemeanor" Elliott and Magoo and serves as the lead single for Timbaland's solo debut album, Tim's Bio: Life from da Bassment (1998).
+The song also features background vocals by Darryl Pearson.
+While the song charted and was released via radio airplay on November 17, 1998, it was not granted a physical release in the United States until March 2, 1999; and on October 5, 1999, for Germany.

 Here We Come interpolates the melody from the theme song of the 1967 Spider-Man TV series, written by Paul Francis Webster, with music composed by J. Robert Harris.

 Music video

 The music video premiered on MTV2 in mid-October 1998.
 Like the song's concept and interpolation, the video follows a synopsis loosely based on the early Spider-Man comic series.
-The latter of the video features cameo appearances by Missy Elliott's close friends Ginuwine and Aaliyah.
+The latter of the video features cameo appearances by Elliott's close friends Ginuwine and Aaliyah.
 The video was directed by Francis Lawrence.